vlasovskikh/obraz/doc/jekyll.md

 ================

 Obraz is mostly compatible with Jekyll.
-Since most parts of the [Jekyll documentation][1] is valid for Obraz too, Obraz doesn't have its own documentation.
+Since most parts of the [Jekyll documentation][1] are valid for Obraz too, Obraz doesn't have its own documentation.

 However, there are several differences you should be aware of.